greyshirtguy/Pro7ChordEditorWin/README.md

 This is not yet finished/ready to use (but I'm getting close!)

 Usual disclaimers apply - this is an *unsupported* 3rd party app.
-Use at your own risk!
+Use at your own risk!.